Nearly every SEO article you will ever read give us the same advice.

 Here’s a good example I can show you of search intent changing as time goes on.
 There’s a page on this site called The Ultimate Guide to Google Review Stars.

 The other things people were searching for was when their review count would go up.
-In 2016, if you got a big influx of reviews on Google My Business, the review count wouldn’t move for a week or two.
+In 2016, if you got a big influx of reviews on Google Business Profile, the review count wouldn’t move for a week or two.
 So that was another answer that people were searching for.

 In September 2019, Google started taking away rating stars from organic results.
 Up to that point, people were using Schema markup or third-party review aggregators to make rating stars appear in normal search results.
 This was an advantage, as searchers would be drawn to results that stood out from the normal search results, and those would get more clicks.